-You will require some sort of work surface.
-Purpose made commercial benches are quite expensive - Figure 3 - but it is often possible to make your own bench.
+You will require bench or table with a suitable work surface.
+Purpose made commercial benches are quite expensive but it is often possible to make your own bench.

 It is important that you adopt a good posture when working at the bench.
 Your back should be straight, and you should not be hunched over the work.
 For horological work you want the bench quite high.
 For clock pathway students a height of 900 mm is a good start (which is the UK standard height for a kitchen worktop).
 For a watch workshop 1100 mm height is probably a more appropriate starting point.
 A normal table or desk is somewhat lower at about 700 to 750 mm in height.